Evidence-based. Community-built.

 Envíe su mensaje a los siete miembros de la junta.

+This takes about a minute.
 Pick a topic, choose how you identify, copy the email text, then paste it into your own email client.
 The addresses are below — copy them all at once.
+Edit anything: the drafts are starting points, and emails in your own words carry the most weight with the board.

 — Virginia Superintendent of Public Education, VDOE listening tour